adr/madr/docs/decisions/0013-use-yaml-front-matter-for-meta-data.md

 ## Context and Problem Statement

-MADR offers the fields "Status", "Deciders", and "Date".
+MADR offers the fields "Status", "Decision Maker(s)", and "Date".
 These are a kind of metadata fields.
 Should this data be included in the ADR directly, or should it be separated somehow?